koraytugay/koraytugay.github.io/content/stuff/docker.md

 ## Containers
 ### Container Lifecycle
-Containers spin off from images either by `run`ing an image using `docker run {image-name}` or `create`ed using `docker create {image-name}`, the difference being a created container will not start running right away.
+Containers spin off from images either by `run`ing an image using `docker run image-name` or `create`ed using `docker create image-name`, the difference being a created container will not start running right away.

 An existing container can be `start`ed, `stop`ped or `restart`ed, depending on its state.